 (4) If Code Enforcement from the USA came to Panama, they would probably shut down most of the country.
 There is crazy wiring inside and outside.
 There are steps and other unlevel surfaces with no handrails or safety devices.
 There usually will not be a GFI outlet within 6 feet of all water sources.
 The only exception is new construction in the higher price ranges… maybe.

-(5) Most places will have a sign in the bathroom asking you to NOT flush the toilet paper but instead to put it in a waste basket which is next to the toilet.
+(5) Most businesses will have a sign in the public bathroom asking you to NOT flush the toilet paper but instead to put it in a waste basket which is next to the toilet.
 Oh, and don’t assume that all public bathrooms will have toilet paper… bring your own.
 The reason you should not flush toilet paper because most businesses and homes have a septic system.
 The more toilet paper that is flushed, the more often they have to get their septic tanks cleaned out and it is just as expensive to do that in Panama as it is in the USA.
 We recently paid $175.

 (6) You can pick your temperature by your elevation.
 If you are at a lower elevation, it will be hot and humid.
 If you are at 3500 feet it will be 75-80 just about every day and less humid.
 Get above 5000 feet and you can enjoy weather in the high 60s to mid-70s every day.
 Lower elevations (less than 3500 feet) will have more snakes, spiders, and bugs.
 There are trade-offs.